-Another method that you can use is to break the case into teams of four to six.
+You can break the class into teams of four to six.
 Have a member of each team go to the board.
 You can time them for how many sight words they can write down in thirty seconds.
 Make sure that you have a stop watch and a whistle so that when you call time and whistle the students will stop.
 You can then tally up who (or which team) listed the most words.

-Once again you could consider breaking the class up into teams of four and you can have each team teach their own customized lesson on how to recognize plural possessives.
+Break the class up into teams of four and have each team teach their own customized lesson on how to recognize plural possessives.

 By having the students teach a class you are encouraging them to learn about plural possessives in such a way that they have no other choice but to learn about them so that they can better convey the information to their classmates.
 This particular activity will prove to be quite intriguing to many of your students because they will get to be in charge of the class for the day.